lqc/thinkcspy/source/even_more_oop.rst

 overloads the subtraction operator, and try it out.

-For the next couple of exercises we'll go back to the Point class defined two chapters back, and overload some of its operators.
+For the next couple of exercises we'll go back to the Point class defined in our first chapter about objects, and overload some of its operators.
 Firstly, adding two points adds their respective (x, y) coordinates:

 .. sourcecode:: python